“You see my lovely daughter, the fact is that this ant is very tiny and powerless compare to you.”

-My Dad was pointing to an ant crawling on the ground.
+My Dad said that while he was pointing to an ant crawling on the ground.
 I was leaning down to touch the ant.
 Quickly, he stopped me from touch it by holding my arm.

 He said softly: Do you want to get hurt?